jennjwang/eup-blockly-priv/README.md

 1. Open your terminal and type `npm install -g http-server`

 2. Go to the root folder that you want to serve you files and type: `http-server ./`

+To run task 5 or 8, remove 2 pieces of the mail in the environment such that there is only one To run task 7, add in the variable of kitchen